Heart Flagship

 Both types of heart disease increase a child’s chance of heart failure and the need for transplantation.

 With medical and surgical advancements, many patients with childhood heart disease are now surviving into adulthood.
 However, once heart tissue is damaged it has a very limited capacity for self-repair, and so the fight to prevent the onset of heart failure in these children begins.
 From the onset of heart failure, patients have around a 50 per cent survival rate within five years of diagnosis.

 Significantly, there has been a recent increase in the occurrence of heart failure among survivors of childhood heart disease and this places significant strain on our hospital systems.
 To address this, Melbourne Children’s Campus surgeons, clinicians and researchers have united to transform outcomes for infants, children and young adults with heart disease and heart failure.

-Key facts
+Key facts about heart disease

 - Eight Australian babies are born with a congenital heart defect every week